 Tweed is all about versatility.
 It’s the one item you can add to your wardrobe that performs every function you’re ever likely to come across.
-From casual days out to the smartest of weddings, provided you wear it correctly, tweed will do the job.
-Here’s how to look great in tweed whatever the occasion.
+From casual wear to smartly suited-and-booted, provided you wear it correctly, tweed will do the job.
+Here’s how to look great in tweed whatever the weather and occasion.

 The traditional tweed look